Jeremy Lin Making Huge Difference For Brooklyn Nets Since Returning From Injury

 Jeremy Lin is proving to be every bit the difference maker the Brooklyn Nets envisioned he would be when they signed him to a lucrative free agent deal last summer.

-While it’s true the Nets rank among the Nets still own the league’s worst record at 13-55, but since Lin returned from a hamstring injury late last month they are a far more respectable 4-7, including a pair of wins over their cross-borough rival New York Knicks.
+While it’s true the Nets still own the league’s worst record at 13-55, since Lin returned from a hamstring injury late last month, they are a far more respectable 4-7, including a pair of wins over their cross-borough rival New York Knicks.

 During the nearly two months Lin was sidelined, the Nets posted just one victory, to go just 1-25 over a 26-game stretch.
 Overall, the Nets are 7-16 with Lin in the lineup this season, averaging 14 points, five assists and three rebounds.